 Following the success of the initial project for the wine estate, SPS in collaboration with Mettle Solar Investments has installed Product Testing Facilities which includes a 50 kWp ground mounted solar power plant and a 100 kWh commercial Tesla Powerpack battery backup system with an off-grid configuration.
 The Tesla Powerpack battery backup system is used to store excess energy produced by the rooftop PV plant, allowing the office to run almost entirely on renewable energy.
 The Tesla system forms an integral part of SPS’s microgrid and off-grid test facility, which is used to pre-configure micro-grids and off-grid systems before being implemented at remote locations.”

 We will end off the day with lunch and wine tasting in beautiful Lourensford.

 Depart: 08:00 | Return: 16:00

-In May 2017 Robben Island will moved toward a renewable energy system which will assist the island in migrating from its reliance on fossil-fuelled diesel generators, to form a pure micro grid and thereby ensuring reliable, clean power to the island.
+Since July 2017, Robben Island adopted a renewable energy system which is assisting the island in migrating from its reliance on fossil-fuelled diesel generators.
+The system, incorporating a solar PV array and lithium-ion battery storage facility, forms a pure microgrid and thereby ensures reliable, clean power to the remote island.
 In addition tour delegates will get to visit all the historical sites around the Island culminating in a viewing of Nelson Mandela’s prison cell.

 Delegates will also visit the new Netcare Christiaan Barnard Memorial Hospital building which incorporates sophisticated green principles and technology to ensure on-going sustainability and also learn more about the how the hospital is powered by the Xiria E Medium Voltage Switchgear by Eaton Electric.